argonjs/docs/_tutorial/part3.md

 var locationElements = hud.domElement.getElementsByClassName('location');

 // We also move the description box to the left Argon HUD.
-// We don't duplicated it because we only use it in mono mode, but will
+// We don't duplicate it because we only use it in mono mode, but will
 // nest it inside another element that we can turn on and off var holder = document.createElement( 'div' );
 var hudDescription = document.getElementById( 'description' );